What is collaborative writing?

 # How your collaborative writing implementation should be

-Much like every individual, teams that write together also develop their own culture, writing style and workflow.
+Much like every individual, teams that write together, or collaboratively, also develop their own culture, writing style, and workflow.
 How people write changes because of internal team dynamics, regardless of the product they use.

 In the end, make sure the collaboration solution does not push an unsuitable workflow down your writers’ throats.
 Instead, it should be configured and customized to your needs.